Understanding the Interstate Bridge Replacement Program

 - Secure adequate funding

 - Complete right of way acquisition

 - Advertise for construction

 Based on previous planning activities, we estimate it will take three to five years to complete the environmental review process and obtain federal approval before beginning construction.
 The environmental review process began in 2021.

 Understanding the Federal Environmental Review Process

 The National Environmental Policy Act (NEPA) of 1969 requires Federal agencies to assess and disclose the environmental effects of Federal actions prior to making decisions.
 You can read more about NEPA and the environmental review process at the Council on Environmental Quality’s NEPA webpage, Federal Highway Administration’s (FHWA) Environmental Review Toolkit, or Federal Transit Administration (FTA’s) Environmental Review Process.

 We want to hear from you.
 Help us shape the program.

-A transparent public process with extensive and inclusive community involvement is a critical component to identifying a solution the region supports.
+A transparent public process with extensive and inclusive community engagement is critical component to the program identifying a solution the region supports.